Announcement

 Have you and Sonic considered maybe demaking the added rooms from REmake instead?
 I'd love to see locations like Lisa's cabin and the lower levels of the mines done in RE1 classic style.
 Or maybe start with something small and just do places from the mansion exclusively, like the west staircase hallway and terrace instead.
 It should be a lot more manageable than remaking all the N64 Zero backgrounds, which I imagine is what you and Sonic had considered when thinking of adding in RE0 locales.

-- That or 1.5 style, like what appears in BH Complete Disc videos.
+Haha.
+I thought I was going crazy when I noticed that in the Complete Disk video.
+You can only very briefly see it happening during that part where a zombie gets crushed by the shutter in the lobby corridor, but it definitely occurs.
+The effect is very arcade-ish.
+I wonder if IGAS will go that route and maybe improve upon it with fizzling effects and such.- That or 1.5 style, like what appears in BH Complete Disc videos.
 There you see a zombie scaling down in its blood pool, until it eventually disappears and a new one replaces it somewhere else in a room.

 Leave a comment: